marklogic-community/toolkit-for-excel/Addins/Word/README.txt

 The MarkLogic Toolkit for Word® allows you to integrate Microsoft Word with MarkLogic Server.

-The ToolkitForWordGuide.pdf document in the docs/ directory of the zip package contains the documentation for the MarkLogic Toolkit for Word®, and includes information on system requirements, installation of the MarkLogic Add-in for Word®, and configuration of the installer program
+The ToolkitForWordGuide.docx document in the docs/ directory of the zip package contains the documentation for the MarkLogic Toolkit for Word®, and includes information on system requirements, installation of the MarkLogic Add-in for Word®, and configuration of the installer program